gradle/gradle/design-docs/features/composite-build/tooling-api-model/composed-in-daemon/README.md

 ### Open issues
 - Should we spawn a daemon process to 'coordinate' a composite build with a single participant?
+  - If a composite build is declared with a single participant, no _coordination_ is needed.
 - Do we need an 'embedded' implementation of the coordinator that is used for development?
     - Faster testing of composite build features
     - Debugging of composite build features